iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines.md

 tags: ['reactive', 'backend', 'spring', 'kotlin', 'coroutines', 'java']
 images:
   ['/articles/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines/headline.jpg']
-summary: 'This article is about going from a traditional MVC-style Spring Boot application written in Java to a modern, functional, reactive Spring Boot application using Kotlin and Coroutines.'
+summary: 'This 2-part article is about going from a traditional MVC-style Spring Boot application written in Java to a modern, functional, reactive Spring Boot application using Kotlin and Coroutines.'
 authors: ['leo-schneider', 'mehmet-akif-tutuncu']
 theme: 'black'
 ---

 Spring Framework is one of the most popular choices for web applications.
-It comes with a great ecosystem, tooling and support.
+It comes with a great ecosystem, tooling, and support.
 Spring applications are mainly written in Java.
-While they can serve quite well in many different domains and use cases, they may not be a good fit for modern day applications which require low-latency and high-throughput.
-This is where reactive programming paradigm could help.
+While they can serve quite well in many different domains and use cases, they may not be a good fit for modern-day applications which require low-latency and high-throughput.
+This is where the reactive programming paradigm could help.
 Spring already supports reactive programming via [Project Reactor](https://projectreactor.io).

-Let's start by an introduction to reactive programming.
+This will be a 2-part article.
+In this first part, let's start with an introduction to reactive programming.

 ## 1. Introduction to Reactive Programming

-Reactive programming is a paradigm which focuses on non-blocking and asynchronous processing of tasks.
+Reactive programming is a paradigm that focuses on non-blocking and asynchronous processing of tasks.
 One set of specifications/abstractions for reactive programming on JVM is called [Reactive Streams](https://www.reactive-streams.org).
-Project Reactor is a message driven, type-safe and functional implementation of Reactive Streams, and it is used by Spring (via [spring-webflux](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html) module) to enable reactive web applications.
+Project Reactor is a message-driven, type-safe and functional implementation of Reactive Streams, and it is used by Spring (via [spring-webflux](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html) module) to enable reactive web applications.
 Reactive streams model the data processing as a stream with one end producing the values and one end consuming them.

 There are a few basic building blocks with which you should be familiar.